 "This is her third time trying for the job," he said.
 "I think she's a very well-rounded individual that is highly thought of in the community.
 Personally, I think she can do the job."

 In a special meeting Thursday, the city council unanimously decided to pursue negotiations with Reinders.

 Reinders has worked for the city since 2011 and was a finalist in the council's last two searches for a city manager.

-In 2015, she lost out to Dave Martinson — who resigned within two years over clashes with the mayor and council.
-In 2018, she lost out to current manager Thomas E. Thomas — who resigned two weeks ago without stating a reason for his departure.
+In 2015, she lost out to Dave Martinson, who resigned within two years over clashes with the mayor and council.
+In 2018, she lost out to current manager Thomas E. Thomas, who resigned April 1 without stating a reason for his departure.

-"We are close on our end," Kelty said.
-"Nothing is finalized on our end until the city council takes action on April 23."
+"We are close on our end," he said.
+"Nothing is finalized on our end until the City Council takes action on April 23."

-The city council's next regular session is April 23.
-At that meeting, Kelty says the council will discuss and vote on Reinders' contract.
+The council's next regular session is April 23.
+At that meeting, Kelty said councilors will discuss and vote on Reinders' contract.